quickwit-oss/quickwit/docs/getting-started/installation.md

 ### Note on external dependencies

-Quickwit depends on the following external libraries to work properly:
+Quickwit depends on the following external libraries to work correctly:
 - `libpq`: the postgres client library.
 - `libssl`: the industry defacto cryptography library.
 These libraries can be installed on your system using the native package manager.